WalkerDBC/Hangman-tutorial/00-Create-Game-Directory/01-Make-The-Game-Directory/README.md

 2. Make basic HTMl, CSS, and JS files
+- `index.html`
-- `index.html`: the home page for the game
+	- the home page for the game
+- `main.css`
-- `main.css`: the file used to create the look of the page
+	- the file used to create the look of the page
+- `main.js`
-- `main.js`: the file used for the game logic and behavior
+	- the file used for the game logic and behavior

 3. Add